ARE YOU A DIRECTOR OF A CORPORATION? BEWARE!

 Third defence: “The assessment of the corporation was wrong”

 If you can show that the company wasn’t in fact liable for the amount of payroll deductions or GST/HST the CRA claims it owed, then you should be able to get the assessment reduced or eliminated.

 The CRA used to reject this defence, saying that if the company didn’t appeal its own assessment, that assessment is “deemed to be valid and binding” by the legislation and thus can no longer be challenged.
 The Tax Court was mixed in whether it accepted this reasoning.
-However, it’s now clear from three decisions of the Federal Court of Appeal (Abrametz, Doncaster and Gougeon) that if you can show the corporation’s liability wasn’t as high as the CRA claims, you can get the assessment reduced.
-Doing this is often difficult, however, as the supporting documentation has disappeared.
+However, the Federal Court of Appeal made it clear, in the 2020 Duque case, that if you can show the corporation’s liability wasn’t as high as the CRA claims, you can get the assessment reduced.
+Doing this is difficult, however, if the supporting documentation has disappeared.
 Simply claiming that the debt “couldn’t possibly have been that high” won’t work; you need real proof.